syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 And that's it!
 Promise installed!

-Once the Promise is installed, the Platform cluster is extended with a new API: the Jenkins Promise API.
-This API teaches the Platform cluster how to deal with requests for Jenkins.
+Once the Promise is installed, the platform cluster is extended with a new API: the Jenkins Promise API.
+This API teaches the platform cluster how to deal with requests for Jenkins.

 <details>
 <summary>🤔 How's the Promise API determined?</summary>

-The Promise API is fully defined by the Platform team.
+The Promise API is fully defined by the platform team.
 They have the choice to hide complexity, making it easy for users to request new services.
-Alternatively, they can offer users greater flexibility, allowing them to fine-tune lower-level details of the Service or select the specific cluster where the workload should run.
+Alternatively, they can offer users greater flexibility, allowing them to fine-tune lower-level details of the services or select the specific destination where the workload should run.

 </details>

 ```bash
 kubectl --context $PLATFORM get crds | grep jenkins